StephenGss/PAL/README.md

 Your mileage will vary if using Windows.

 ## Key Updates
+### Release 1.2
+* New Environment variable SENSE_SCREEN_FORMAT to set default image compression format.
+This can directly affect performance on different systems when the agent calls SENSE_SCREEN.
+Default is PNG, but on many systems PNG compression can take many ms to process.
+When this process takes more than 50ms it can slow down game performance if called on every action.
+It is recommended to test different options to increase performance.
+Options include: {"PNG", "BMP", "JPEG", "JPG", "WBMP", "GIF"}.
+* New HUGA lvl 0 novelties
+    * Wall and floor textures are now randomly picked between 32 different variations to give training diversity and better distinctions between walls and floors for visual agents.
+    * Pathways in walls are now randomly moved around and there will be between 3 and 5 pathways total.
+### Release 1.1
 * config.py (new file) now contains key configurations necessary to launch tournaments.
 These configurations can be edited through command line arguments, enabling other scripts to "git pull" & execute this code without having to make edits to any files.
 * Game JSONs are now read from a directory containing a "Tournament" of game JSONs.
     * JSON zips of 10, 100, & 1000 game tournaments __will be provided separately__.
 Usage instructions will be attached.